Number (sports): Formula One

 Jules Bianchi's No. 17 has not been re-issued after he died in 2015 from an accident at the 2014 Japanese Grand Prix.

 Originally if a driver won the World Championship but did not defend their title the following season, tradition dictated that the number 1 was not allocated; the reigning World Constructors Champions then received numbers 0 and 2.
 Damon Hill received car number 0 in 1993 due to Nigel Mansell's move to Championship Auto Racing Teams (CART) in the U.S., and again in 1994, this time due to Alain Prost's retirement.
 This tradition has not always been in place; Ronnie Peterson received number 1 in the 1974; although he did not win the championship the previous year, due to Jackie Stewart's retirement, his Lotus team was allowed to keep number 1 as they had won the constructors' title.
-Formula 2 and Formula 3, which are Formula One feeder series, continue to use this numbering scheme, though 18 and 19 have not been used in Formula 2 since Anthoine Hubert's fatal accident in Formula 2, where they retired his number 19 preventing any team from running with it.
+Formula 2 and Formula 3, which are Formula One feeder series, continue to use this numbering scheme (with the latter's three-car teams tweaking the numbering to account for the team size), though 18 and 19 have not been used in Formula 2 since Anthoine Hubert's fatal accident in Formula 2, where they retired his number 19 preventing any team from running with it.

 A similar system is used in many European-style championships at national and international level; the reigning champion receives number 1, and others are allocated by a driver's placing in the previous season or by a team's placing in the team/constructor championship.
 If the championship driver does not return, the championship team is allowed to use number 1.